Skip to content

 1 / 1

 The company makes this commitment through the FSC Principles and Criteria (FSC-STD-01-001 V5-2).
-Full points have therefore been awarded on the basis of the company's FSC certified landbank (either 100% or ≥75% and a further commitment to be 100% certified within 5 years).
+Full points have therefore been awarded on the basis of the company's FSC-certified landbank (100%).
+The company also reports its commitment to protecting natural waterways through buffer zones.

 • Y